-- The visibility of the sub-programs encouraged business engagement; responses were often higher than expected, even in difficult years for the Brazilian economy. - While positive overall, some sub-programs were perceived as more or less effective: - o The sub-programs regarded as most successful were PAISS (2G ethanol) and Inova Saúde (health), particularly the sub-lines for medical equipment and for biotechnology.
+- The program represented an institutional innovation, in particular the partnership set up between BNDES and FINEP, combining their expertise and utilizing their financial instruments strategically.
+The utilization of project calls was also something new to BNDES. - The visibility of the sub-programs encouraged business engagement; responses were often higher than expected, even in difficult years for the Brazilian economy. - While positive overall, some sub-programs were perceived as more or less effective: - The sub-programs regarded as most successful were PAISS (2G ethanol) and Inova Saúde (health), particularly the sub-lines for medical equipment and for biotechnology.
 These programs were set up through well-prepared diagnoses and identified specific technologies to be pursued and reposition Brazil relative to the global market.
 There was a Brazilian scientific base on which to develop the technologies.
 Businesses were interested in developing and deploying the innovations.
 There was demand (including, in the case of health, public purchasing power), and there were appropriate instruments.
-All of the above factors combined to result in a clear mission. - Other sub-programs presented more mixed results, for example, 0 Inova Energia (energy), Inova Petro (oil), and Inova Defesa (defense).
+All of the above factors combined to result in a clear mission. - Other sub-programs presented more mixed results, for example, Inova Energia (energy), Inova Petro (oil), and Inova Defesa (defense).
 Inova Energia was regarded as being too broad and not well diagnosed.
 Some of the sub-lines, like smart grids, resulted in interesting projects, but others, like hybrid car technology and solar and wind energy technologies, were selected without a deep analysis of the global supply chain and Brazilian production base.
-Furthermore, despite the the involvement of the electricity sector regulatory agency Aneel (regarded by business as positive), policy tools were restricted to financial instruments.
+Furthermore, despite involvement of the electricity sector regulatory agency Aneel (regarded by business as positive), policy tools were restricted to financial instruments.
 Inova Petro was based on a good diagnosis, given the involvement of Petrobras, which shares its technological needs, but the state-owned oil company could not ultimately guarantee the acquisition of the innovative technologies.
 A similar issue affected Inova Defesa: defense is a government purchase sector, but despite the armed forces contributing a vision and a definition of the technologies, there was no public purchase guarantee.
 Ultimately, Brazilian defense companies shied away. - The sub-program regarded as the least successful was Inova Sustentabilidade (sustainability), whose goal was too 'open' and too broad in terms of technological goals, vision and mission.
 This meant that it attracted an array of weak projects that neither BNDES nor FINEP could properly filter.

-- The model employed for the successful first program (PAISS) was copied and adopted to other sectors with little adaptation.
+The model employed for the successful first program (PAISS) was copied and adopted to other sectors with little adaptation.
 This 'one size fits all' approach was one of the reasons for the mixed results.
 Furthermore, some sub-programs were established too quickly, due to political pressures, so that there was little time to undertake a proper diagnosis.

-All in all, the Inova program was regarded in the interviews as a type of missionoriented policy that should be improved and expanded.
+All in all, the Inova program was regarded in the interviews as a type of mission-oriented policy that should be improved and expanded.